XTAR D36 5800 Flashlight Review

 Looks like these are going for around $330, but if you buy on the official XTAR Alibaba site there’s a $20 off for purchases over $200.
 Unfortunately that doesn’t even cover shipping.

-While this light isn’t one intended for my usual EDC style use, it seem like it’d be very fitted for actual diving.
+While this light isn’t one intended for my usual EDC style use, it seems like it’d be very fitted for actual diving.
 The buttons are large and easy to press.
 The output is good (though not measuring up to the claim) and the modes are almost all dead level flat.
 (Even the highest mode seems to only step down because of temperature, which will not be a problem underwater.)